ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 	- Question: Does this sound like a good place to live?
 		- Not just the kings, but everyone was this way.
 - Question: What is God's response to his creation rebelling against him?
-	- He is very sad.
+	- God looks at his creation, and instead of seeing "good", he sees "evil".
+Instead of spreading life his creation is destroying itself through humanity's choices, and that causes him to be very sad.
-- Question: What are God's intentions with the flood, beyond destroying everything?
+- Question: What are God's intentions with the flood?
-	- Let them answer.
 	- Question: What has God done in previous stories?
 		- He has met humanity where it is at and provided for it.
 			- "Skin" for Adam and Eve and protection for Cain.